Who am I?

 As a coach, I work with people who have lived through, or are currently experiencing extremely difficult situations.
 Some of these overlap with my own life experiences.
 It is therefore essential that I am well supported, and so I receive regular supervision.
 During these sessions client confidentiality is maintained, but I have the opportunity to seek advice and support around challenging situations I encounter.
 In this I am following good professional practice and fulfilling my obligations within my codes of practice.

-I also participate in regular continuous professional development (CPD) sessions with the Chrysalis Effect, as well as continuing to study privately.
-While this fulfils my obligations as a FHT and TCE member, it is also part of my lifelong fascination with learning about people and how we work (or don't!)
+I participate in regular continuous professional development (CPD) sessions with the Chrysalis Effect, FHT and EMCCUK, as well as continuing to study privately.
+While this fulfils my obligations as an EMCCUK, FHT and TCE member, it is also part of my lifelong fascination with learning about people and how we work (or don't!)

 Insurance